Musharraf1128/GameDeveloper-Profile/README.md

 # Musharraf's Game Developer Portfolio

 Welcome to my retro-styled game development portfolio!
 Here, you can explore my web-based games and projects.
-I'm Musharraf, a passionate game developer, experimenting with web development and game creation.
-Though not a game designer yet, I love creating and breaking things in style!
+I'm Musharraf,  just experimenting with web development and game creation.
+Though not a game designer, I love creating and breaking things in style!

 ## Games

-I have three games that I’ve developed:
+I have two games that I’ve developed:

 1. **Tenzies**
    A simple dice-matching game.